-- They can organise private trips for any duration, so for example just 1 or 2 days in the highlands is possible as well.
+- They can organize private trips for any duration, so for example, just 1 or 2 days in the highlands is possible as well.

 And finally, there are a few things I want you to take into consideration if you’d like to plan a similar trip in the Icelandic highlands:

 - Most parts of Icelandic highlands can only be visited in summer (mid June-September).

 - You have to be fit enough to do at least some hiking (usually not more than 1-2hrs).